 KEEPING IT SIMPLE WITH

 We work with a limited number of clients each year.
-We do this to ensure that we can maximize results for our clients.
-Realistically, when we can spend more time to focus on the clients, we in turn can provide more value, thus a greater return for them, and ultimately show great confidence in our work.
+We do this to ensure that we can maximize results for each clients.
+Realistically, when we can spend more time to focus on the clients, we can in turn provide more value, thus a greater return for them, and ultimately show great confidence in our work.

 Problem Solver University